micahgodbolt/godboltme/_posts/2012-10-15-sass-abstraction-and-media-queries.md

 layout: blog
 title: Sass Abstraction and Media Queries
 category: blog
-teaser: @Brad_Frost pointed out a blog entry today by Bearded called The Thing About Those Media Types.
+teaser: Brad Frost pointed out a blog entry today by Bearded called The Thing About Those Media Types.
 The TL:DR of it is that some people use "screen" in their media queries, while others do not.
 Right now this is not a huge deal because almost all devices that are capable of displaying websites identify themselves as "screen" media type, even if they are a TV or a projector.
 ---

 [@Brad_Frost](https://twitter.com/brad_frost) pointed out a blog entry today by Bearded called [The Thing About Those Media Types](http://blog.bearded.com/post/33656467094/the-thing-about-those-media-types).
 The TL:DR of it is that some people use "screen" in their media queries, while others do not.
 Right now this is not a huge deal because almost all devices that are capable of displaying websites identify themselves as "screen" media type, even if they are a TV or a projector.